andri333/Simple-and-modern-personal-one-page-template/README.md

 -Naturally a onepage theme, but since it's HTML and CSS, everything is customizable.

--Go grazy with it, since it's GPL license.
+-Go grazy with it, since it's GNU license.

 -Took a few minutes to build that simple template.